 Recommended Lodging In Duncan

 Simpson Hotel.
 One of the finest B&B’s in all of Southern Arizona.
+The website is also a very good source for knowledge about the region.

 High Desert RV Park, High Street, 928-359-3030